 This condition is being met by the fulfillment of the mandatory dedication required at the time of PPS.
-Conditions of the PPS require that adequate on-site recreational facilities are being provided for the development to be constructed in accordance with the standards outlined in the Park and Recreation Facilities Guidelines.
+Conditions of the PPS require that adequate on-site recreational facilities be provided for the development and constructed in accordance with the standards outlined in the Park and Recreation Facilities Guidelines.
 The applicant has proposed sitting areas, a butterfly garden, a dog park, and two outdoor tot-lot activity areas, in fulfillment of this requirement.

-Staff is recommending an appropriate timing for the construction of these facilities to serve the needs of the community.
-In addition, it is noted that a private HOA trail is proposed that will connect to the central recreational facilities for the greater Glenn Dale Commons development to the west, which were approved by the Planning Board in DSP-15001, Glenn Dale Commons, Phase 3.
+The appropriate timing for the construction of the recreational amenities is conditioned herein.
+A private HOA trail is required to connect to the central recreational facilities for the greater Glenn Dale Commons development to the west, approved by the Planning Board in DSP-15001, Glenn Dale Commons, Phase 3.

-c.
 Provide a trail connection from the proposed two-family attached dwelling units to Forbes Boulevard.

 A trail connection from the proposed two-family attached dwelling units to Forbes Boulevard is shown on the site plan, in conformance with this condition.
-In addition, it is noted that the placement of the trail within the Forbes Court undeveloped public right-of-way has been confirmed by the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE); however, it should be noted that the HOA will be responsible for the maintenance of the proposed trail.
+The placement of the trail within the Forbes Court undeveloped public right-of-way has been agreed to by the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE); however, the HOA will be responsible for the maintenance of the proposed trail per DPIE.